Skip to main content

 Size: SmallCoat Length: Short HairCompare

-Small but mighty, the Pembroke Welsh Corgi conquers every heart with its charming personality and short little legs.
+Small but mighty: the Pembroke Welsh Corgi conquers every heart with its charming personality and short little legs.
 This intelligent and energetic breed was once bred as a herding dog and now delights as a loyal companion.
+Want to know why even the British Queen was fascinated by these clever little dogs?

 Last updated: